Running modulates primate and rodent visual cortex differently

 Weaknesses:

-While the presented results are clear and support the main conclusion of the authors, additional analysis and experimental details could have further strengthened and clarified some aspects of the results.
-For example, it is known that the locomotion gain modulation varies with layer in the mouse visual cortex, with neurons in the infragranular layers expressing a diversity of modulations (Erisken et al. 2014 Current Biology).
-However, for the marmoset dataset, it was not reported from which cortical layer the neurons are from, leaving this point unanswered.
+It is known that the locomotion gain modulation varies with layer in mouse visual cortex, with neurons in the infragranular layers expressing a diversity of modulations (Erisken et al. 2014 Current Biology).
+However, for the marmoset dataset the layer information was unfortunately not recorded, leaving this point open for future studies.

 This work will have a strong impact on the field of visual neuroscience but also on neuroscience in general.
 It revives the debate of whether results obtained in the mouse model system can be simply generalized to other mammalian model systems, such as non-human primates.
 Based on the presented results, the comparison between the mouse and primate visual cortex is not as straightforward as previously assumed.
 This will likely trigger more comparative studies between mice and primates in the future, which is important and absolutely needed to advance our understanding of the mammalian brain.

-Moreover, the reported finding that neurons in the primary visual cortex of marmosets do not increase their activity during running is intriguing, as it makes you wonder why neurons in the mouse visual cortex do so.
+Moreover, the reported finding that neurons in primary visual cortex of marmosets do not increase their activity during running is intriguing, as it makes you wonder why neurons in the mouse visual cortex do so.
 The authors discuss a few ideas in the paper which can be addressed in future experiments.
-In this regard, it is worth noting that the authors report an interesting difference between the foveal and peripheral parts of the visual cortex in marmoset.
+In this regard it is worth noting that the authors report an interesting difference between the foveal and peripheral part of the visual cortex in marmoset.
 It will be interesting to investigate these differences in more detail in future studies.
-Likewise, while running might be an important behavioral state for mice, other behavioral states might be more relevant for marmosets and do modulate the activity of the primate visual cortex more profoundly.
-Future work could leverage the opportunities that the marmoset model system offers to reveal new insights about behavioral-related modulation in the primate brain.
+Likewise, while running might be an important behavioral state for mice, other behavioral states might be more relevant for marmosets and do modulate the activity of primate visual cortex more profoundly.
+Future work could leverage the opportunities that the marmoset model system offers to reveal new insights about behavioral related modulation in the primate brain.

 Reviewer #3 (Public Review):